 The vehicle's Data Card is the original build specification sheet (written in German) that lists the date of manufacture, as well as all standard and optional equipment installed at the factory.
 The data includes the interior and exterior colors, tire manufacturer, engine number, radio, and much more.

 This particular Data Card specifies the Kraftfahrzeugbrief number (Kraftfahrzeug-Brief Nr.
 8 964 092), which was also issued with the car when new.

-This is the cover, and first two pages of the Kraftfahrzeugbrief that was issued with this Type 190 sedan in Germany when it was new.
+This is the cover, and first two pages of the Kraftfahrzeugbrief issued with this Type 190 sedan in Germany when it was new.
 All new cars registered in Germany between 1936 and 2004 were issued this official (legal) booklet.
-It is common practice by the German registration authorities to cut the bottom corner of the Kraftfahrzeugbrief when the car is exported.
-The Kraftfahrzeugbrief is then no longer valid.
+It was common practice by the German registration authorities to cut the bottom corner of the Kraftfahrzeugbrief when the car was exported.
+The Kraftfahrzeugbrief was then no longer valid.
 If the car had been imported to Germany again (before 2004), a new Kraftfahrzeugbrief would have been issued.
-Behind the booklet in these photos is a vehicle safety inspection document that was printed on the back of a German road map.
+Behind the booklet in these photos is a vehicle safety inspection document printed on the back of a German road map.

-Beginning June 1, 2004 a different log book that conforms to European Union (EU) standards is issued with each new car in Germany.
-The old "K-brief" held enough spaces for six owners.
-The new EU document only contains enough space for two owners and will make it more challenging to chronicle the history of the vehicle.
+Beginning June 1, 2004 a different log book that conforms to European Union (EU) standards was issued with each new car in Germany.
+The former "K-brief" held enough spaces for six owners.
+The new EU document only contains enough space for two owners, making it more challenging to chronicle the vehicle's history.

 July 30, 1957 / Registered to its first owner in Berlin, Germany